Topics for Theses

 Security of online exams Dr. Maximilian Hils Bachelor

-Simulation and analysis of the selfish-mining attack on Bitcoin Ass.-Prof. Dr. Svetlana Abramova Bachelor
+Simulation and analysis of the selfish-mining attack on Bitcoin Dr. Svetlana Abramova Bachelor

 TLS certificate verification in practice Dr. Maximilian Hils Bachelor